 - Relevant information from other health professionals, relatives or those who care for you.

 We obtain and hold data for the sole purpose of providing healthcare services to our patients and we will ensure that the information is kept confidential.
 We can disclose your personal information if:

-(b) You consent – either implicitly or for the sake of your own care or explicitly for
+b) you consent (implicitly or for the sake of your own care) or (explicitly for other purposes)